Keep venison safe from field to table

 “Similarly, when cooking sausage, deer bologna, ground venison, chops, steaks and roasts, the meat should reach an internal temperature of 160 degrees,” she added.
 Cook soups, stews, casseroles and meatloaf to 165 degrees.
 Make sure reheated leftovers also reach 165 degrees.

-For more information on the management of white-tailed deer, go to extension.missouri.edu/deer.
+Find more information on the management of white-tailed deer.

 Writer: Curt Wohleber